-The annual median salary for ultrasound technologists is $66,410, with a range of $45,840 to $92,070, according to the Bureau of Labor Statistics as of May 2013.
-Technologists working in outpatient centers and hospitals generally had slightly higher salaries than those working in other settings.
+The annual median salary for ultrasound technologists is $67,530, with a range of $46,930 to $93,850, according to the Bureau of Labor Statistics as of May 2014.
+Technologists working in outpatient centers and specialty hospitals generally had slightly higher salaries than those working in other settings.

-Ultrasound technologists will have no problem finding jobs in coming years.
-The Bureau of Labor Statistics projects an astounding employment growth of 46 percent (much higher than average growth) from 2012 to 2022, because of the increasing popularity of ultrasound procedures and better portability of the machines.
-Improving technology and relative affordability (compared to other procedures) contribute to the growing popularity of ultrasound not just in hospitals, but also in outpatient facilities and doctors' offices.
+Ultrasound technologists should have no problem finding jobs in coming years.
+The Bureau of Labor Statistics projects an astounding employment growth of 46 percent (much higher than average growth) from 2012 to 2022.
+Improving technology, reliability, and affordability (compared to other diagnostic procedures) ensure the continued use of ultrasound as a first-line diagnostic tool.
 A technologist with a bachelor’s degree from an accredited institution and several specialty certifications will be the most highly desired in the industry.